yasserfarouk/negmas/docs/overview.rst

    mathematical function but it can have state, access the mechanism state or settings (through its own ``AgentMechanismInterface``) and can change its returned value for the same output during the negotiation.
-Ufuns need not be dyanmic in this sense but they can be.
+Ufuns need not be dynamic in this sense but they can be.

 Mechanisms (Negotiations)
 -------------------------